 It’s a tiny whole grain that originates from Ethiopia.
 If you’ve ever had Ethiopian food, you ate teff in the spongy sourdough flatbread called injera.

-While teff is used in the bread, it’s the fermentation process that gives it the traditional sour taste.
-You won’t find any of that in these brownies or other baked goods made with teff flour.
+While teff is used in that bread, it’s the fermentation process that gives it the traditional sour taste.
+You won’t find any of that in these gluten-free vegan teff brownies or other baked goods made with teff flour.

 I think the fine grind of the teff flour really makes it easy to bake with.
 It doesn’t have the bits of bran that you expect from whole wheat flour.
 It feels a little like extra-fine ground cornmeal.